AbdelmonemI/Rhino_Layers_Renamer/README.md

 - Rhino 3D software with Python scripting enabled.

-## How to Contribute

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/awesome-feature`).
-3. Commit your changes (`git commit -am 'Add awesome feature'`).
-4. Push to the branch (`git push origin feature/awesome-feature`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.